-GitHub supports Git Large File Storage (Git LFS) for managing data files using Git.
-Free GitHub subscription allows up to 1GB of free storage and up to 1GB of bandwidth monthly.
+Some repository hosting services provide for-pay support for large files, and can thus be used as special remotes as well.
+GitHub and GitLab for example support Git Large File Storage (Git LFS) for managing data files using Git.
+A free GitHub subscription allows up to 1GB of free storage and up to 1GB of bandwidth monthly.
 As such, it might be sufficient for some use cases, and could be configured quite easily.

-Similarly to the steps above, we need first to create a repository on GitHub if it does not already exist:
+In order to store annexed dataset contents on GitHub, we need first to create a repository on GitHub: